What Is Joint Inflammation?

 Can Inflammation Affect Internal Organs?

-Yes.
-Inflammation can affect organs as part of an autoimmune disorder.
-The type of symptoms depends on which organs are affected.
+Inflammation can affect your organs as part of an autoimmune disorder.
+The symptoms depend on which organs are affected.
 For example:

-- Inflammation of the heart (myocarditis) may cause vague chest pain or fluid retention.
+- Inflammation of your heart (myocarditis) may cause chest pain or fluid retention.

-- Inflammation of the small tubes that transport air to the lungs (bronchiolitis) may cause shortness of breath.
+- Inflammation of the small tubes that bring air to your lungs (bronchiolitis) may cause shortness of breath.

-- Inflammation of the eye (iritis or uveitis) may cause pain or decreased vision.
+- Inflammation of your eye (iritis or uveitis) may cause pain or vision problems.

-- Inflammation of the muscles (polymyositis) may cause achiness or weakness.
+- Inflammation of your muscles (polymyositis) may cause achiness or weakness.

-- Inflammation of the blood vessels (vasculitis) may cause rash, headaches, or internal organ damage.
+- Inflammation of your blood vessels (vasculitis) may cause rash, headaches, or internal organ damage.

-Pain may not be a main symptom since many organs do not have pain-sensitive nerves.
+Pain may not be a main symptom, because many organs don’t have nerves that sense pain.

-There are a number of treatment options for inflammatory joint diseases including medications, rest, exercise, and surgery to correct joint damage.
-The type of treatment prescribed will depend on several factors including the type of disease, the person's age, type of medications he or she is taking, overall health, medical history, and severity of symptoms.
+Treatments for inflammatory joint diseases include medications, rest, exercise, and surgery to correct joint damage.
+Your treatment will depend on several things including the type of disease, your age, the type of medications you’re taking, your overall health, your medical history, and how severe your symptoms are.

 The goals of treatment are to:

-- Maintain joint movement, muscle strength and overall function through physical therapy and exercise
+- Maintain joint movement, muscle strength, and overall function with physical therapy and exercise

-- Decrease stress on the joints by using braces, splints, or canes as needed
+- Lessen stress on your joints by using braces, splints, or canes as needed

 What Drugs Are Used to Treat Inflammatory Diseases?

-There are many drugs available to decrease joint pain, swelling, and/or inflammation and hopefully prevent or minimize the progression of the inflammatory disease.
+Many drugs are available to ease joint pain, swelling, or inflammation and hopefully to keep your inflammatory disease from getting worse.
 These medications include:

-- Anti-inflammatory pain reliever drugs (NSAIDs -- such as aspirin, ibuprofen, or Celebrex)
+- Anti-inflammatory pain relievers (NSAIDs such as aspirin, ibuprofen, or naproxen)

 - Corticosteroids (such as prednisone)

-When you are prescribed any drug, it is important to meet with your doctor regularly so he or she can check its effectiveness and detect the development of any side effects.
+If you’re taking any prescription drug, it’s important to meet with your doctor regularly so they can check how well it’s working and whether you have any side effects.